Charge Your Jackery Explorer 1000 Power Station With Solar Panels

 Combine Two Or More Solar Panels For A Quicker Charge

-Since the max solar input watts of the Explorer 1000 power station is 175W, you can connect two or more solar panels in parallel to charge the battery faster.
+Since the max solar input watts of the Explorer 1000 power station is 126W, you can connect two or more solar panels in parallel to charge the battery faster.
+Before connecting anything, you need to make sure that the wiring and the connectors used can handle the amperage that your solar panels will output together.

 With a 30V maximum input voltage, we can’t connect panels in series and must stick to a parallel connection.
 This is done by combining the positive wires together, and then the negative wires together separate from the positive.